White wins USA's 100th winter gold, gets grilled by media

 Never miss a local story.

 The snowboarding great received heaps of praise for his gutsy run, but also criticism on social media and questions in a news conference about a sexual misconduct lawsuit filed against him in 2016.
-White dismissed the allegations as "gossip" and declined to address the matter further.
+White dismissed the allegations as "gossip" before apologizing for his "poor choice of words" later in the day.

 White's gold was also the 100th overall for the United States in the Winter Olympics — all four American golds this year have been won by snowboarders.